fengtong-bio/MEABDT/README.md

 ## Introduction

-This directory contains scripts related to the manuscript "Microbial ecology along the buffalo digestive tract provides insights to their functions and interactions with the host".
+This REPO contains in-house scripts (R, Python), data and detailed instructions for users to reproduce much of the analyses we have done for our manuscript titled "Microbial ecology along the buffalo digestive tract provides insights to their functions and interactions with the host".

-Please install the required programs and download the necessary database before testing.
-Most of the software can be installed through [CONDA](https://www.anaconda.com/products/individual).
+If further assisstance is required, please do not hesitate to contact me by raise an issue in the "Issues" section of this REPO.

-## INSTALLATION
+## PREREQUISITES

-Before starting the process, you need to create a new working path, and all sequencing rawdata links to the same directory.
+Below are a list of softwares and databases required before running out test data.
+Most of the softwares can be installed through [CONDA](https://www.anaconda.com/products/individual).

-### Software installation
+### Softwares

-The required software names (including versions) and addresses are as follows, see instructions for proper software installation on the server:
+A list of required softwares and URLs for their downloads.
+Please follow instructions for proper software installation on their respective servers.
+The versions in the parenthesis indicate the ones we used for our project.

 |Software|Availability|
 |:--------|:-----------|